sandrobonazzola/eln-docs/README.md

 ```

 1. Metadata definition.
 2. A script that does a local build.
-Uses docker or podman.
+Uses docker or Podman.
 3. A script that shows a preview of the site in a web browser by running a local web server.
-Uses docker or podman.
+Uses docker or Podman.
 4. A definition file for the build script.
 5. A "root module of this documentation component".
 6. **Images** to be used on any page.
 7. **Downloadable attachments** to be used on any page.
 8. **Menu definition.** Also defines the hierarchy of all the pages.
-9. **Pages with the actual content.** They can be also organized into subdirectories if desired.
+9. **Pages with the actual content.** They can be also organized into subdirectories if needed.

 ## Local preview